berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section04 Representing Tables.md

 In a 2 dimensional table, each value is specified by 2 keys.
 We can construct such a table as a 1 dimensional table in which each key identifies a subtable.
-Say we have 2 tables: "math" and "letters" with the following key-value pairs.
+Say we have 2 tables: `math` and `letters` with the following key-value pairs.

     math: